James-9703/UAM/README.md

 1. Git
 2. Docker and Docker Compose
+3. Java, made with java21 but older version should not be an issue
-3. Linux with xorg and account with sudo access (This project is tested on Kubuntu)
+4. Linux with xorg and account with sudo access (This project is tested on Kubuntu)

 ## Setup Instructions